rh-fran6/aro-deploy-ansible/README.md

 * `help`: Displays usage information.
 * `virtualenv`: Creates a virtual environment, configures Ansible, and installs dependencies.
-* `deploy-cluster`: Deploys the ARO cluster using Ansible.
+* `create-cluster`: Deploys the ARO cluster using Ansible.
 * `deploy-mas`: Deploys MAS using Ansible.
 * `delete-cluster`: Deletes the ARO cluster using Ansible.
-* `recreate-cluster`: Recreates the ARO cluster using Ansible.
+* `recreate-cluster`: Deletes and recreates the ARO cluster using Ansible.

 ### Configuration
 The configuration for Ansible is generated and modified in the virtualenv target.
 The ansible.cfg file is initialized with all options disabled, and the ```sh callbacks_enabled=ansible.posix.profile_tasks``` option is added to enable task profiling.